Introduction to SPDEs from Probability and PDE: Randomness in PDE

 \section{Randomness in PDE}

 In very abstract terms we may think of a typical PDE problem as being constituted of the following elements; a finite dimensional metric space, $\Gamma$, a partial differential operator $L(u,Du,\ldots)$, acting on functions $u:\Gamma\rightarrow \mbR^n$, a non-linear functional, $F$, and some data $g$ defined on the boundary $\partial \Gamma$.
-The associated PDE problem is to find $u$, solving
+The associated PDE problem is to find $u$, a solution in a suitable sense to the problem

-in a suitable way.
 The distinction between the linear part, $L$, and non-linear part, $F$, is not necessary but provides a useful framing for the equations considered in these notes.\\ In this setting there are essentially four ways in which noise can be included in a PDE problem; through the linear operator $L$, through the non-linearity $F$, through the domain, $\Gamma$ or the boundary data $u|_{\partial \Gamma}=g$.
 We will not explicitly consider the latter two cases; some treatment of random data equations can be found in \cite{flandoli_17, tzvetkov_16} while some treatment of equation on random domains can be found in \cite{xiu_tartakovsky_06, harbrecht_peters_siebenmorgen_16}.
 In fact we will mostly restrict ourselves to cases where randomness occurs in the \textit{right hand side} of the equation, $F$.\\ Motivations for studying SPDE come from many directions in both mathematics and the applied sciences.
-To mention only a few references, they have found applications in: constructive quantum field theory, \cite{damgaard_huffel_87,gubinelli_hofmanova_18,hairer_14_Phi43,kupiainen_16}; the study of disordered media, \cite{labbe_19,allez_chouk_15}; non-linear filtering, \cite{zakai_69,pardoux_79}; population dynamics, \cite{dawson_72,fleming_75} and stochastic fluid dynamics including models of turbulence, \cite{kraichnan_68,flandoli_11}.
-In particular we refer to the introductions of \cite{daprato_zabczyk_14,pardoux_07,dalang_koshnevisan_mueller_nualart_xiao_09} for more detailed summaries of some of these applications along with others not mentioned here.
+To mention only a few references, they have found applications in: constructive quantum field theory, \cite{damgaard_huffel_87,gubinelli_hofmanova_18_pde,hairer_14_Phi43,kupiainen_16}; the study of disordered media, \cite{labbe_19,allez_chouk_15}; non-linear filtering, \cite{zakai_69,pardoux_79}; population dynamics, \cite{dawson_72,fleming_75} and stochastic fluid dynamics including models of turbulence, \cite{kraichnan_68,flandoli_11}.
+In particular we refer to the introductions of \cite{daprato_zabczyk_14,pardoux_21_spde_introduction,dalang_koshnevisan_mueller_nualart_xiao_09} for more detailed summaries of some of these applications along with others not mentioned here.
 In order to motivate this course a little better we proceed to describe how an SPDE model can arise in the study of a passive scalar transported by a turbulent flow.
 This model is related to the Kraichnan model of turbulence, \cite{kraichnan_68}, mentioned above.